Michael Jordan: First retirement and stint in Minor League Baseball (1993–1995)

 On October 6, 1993, Jordan announced his retirement, saying that he lost his desire to play basketball.
-Jordan later said that the murder of his father three months earlier helped shape his decision.
-James R. Jordan Sr. was murdered on July 23, 1993, at a highway rest area in Lumberton, North Carolina, by two teenagers, Daniel Green and Larry Martin Demery, who carjacked his Lexus bearing the license plate "UNC 0023".
+He later said that the murder of his father three months earlier helped shape his decision.
+James R. Jordan Sr. was murdered on July 23, 1993, at a highway rest area in Lumberton, North Carolina, by two teenagers, Daniel Green and Larry Martin Demery, who carjacked his Lexus.
 His body, dumped in a South Carolina swamp, was not discovered until August 3.
-Green and Demery were found after they made calls on James Jordan's cell phone, convicted at a trial, and sentenced to life in prison.
+Green and Demery were sentenced to life imprisonment.
+However, in The Last Dance, Jordan stated that he retired due to physical and mental exhaustion from basketball and superstardom.

-Jordan was close to his father; as a child, he imitated the way his father stuck out his tongue while absorbed in work.
-He later adopted it as his own signature, often displaying it as he drove to the basket.
-In 1996, he founded a Chicago-area Boys & Girls Club and dedicated it to his father.
+Jordan was close to his father; as a child, Jordan imitated the way his father stuck out his tongue while absorbed in work.
+Jordan later adopted it as his own signature, often displaying it as he drove to the basket.
+In 1996, Jordan founded a Chicago-area Boys & Girls Club and dedicated it to his father.
 In his 1998 autobiography For the Love of the Game, Jordan wrote that he was preparing for retirement as early as the summer of 1992.
-The added exhaustion due to the "Dream Team" run in the 1992 Summer Olympics solidified Jordan's feelings about the game and his ever-growing celebrity status.
+The added exhaustion due to the "Dream Team" run in the 1992 Summer Olympics solidified Jordan's feelings about the game and his celebrity status.
 Jordan's announcement sent shock waves throughout the NBA and appeared on the front pages of newspapers around the world.

-Jordan further surprised the sports world by signing a Minor League Baseball contract with the Chicago White Sox on February 7, 1994.
-He reported to spring training in Sarasota, Florida, and was assigned to the team's minor league system on March 31, 1994.
-Jordan said that this decision was made to pursue the dream of his late father, who always envisioned his son as a Major League Baseball player.
+Jordan further surprised the sports world by signing a Minor League Baseball (MiLB) contract with the Chicago White Sox on February 7, 1994.
+He reported to spring training in Sarasota, Florida, and was assigned to the team's minor league system on March 31.
+Jordan said that this decision was made to pursue the dream of his late father, who always envisioned his son as a Major League Baseball (MLB) player.
 The White Sox were owned by Bulls owner Jerry Reinsdorf, who continued to honor Jordan's basketball contract during the years he played baseball.

 In 1994, Jordan played for the Birmingham Barons, a Double-A minor league affiliate of the Chicago White Sox, batting .202 with three home runs, 51 runs batted in, 30 stolen bases, 114 strikeouts, 51 bases on balls, and 11 errors.
 His strikeout total led the team and his games played tied for the team lead.
 His 30 stolen bases were second on the team only to Doug Brady.
-He also appeared for the Scottsdale Scorpions in the 1994 Arizona Fall League, batting .252 against the top prospects in baseball.
+Jordan also appeared for the Scottsdale Scorpions in the 1994 Arizona Fall League, batting .252 against the top prospects in baseball.
 On November 1, 1994, his No. 23 was retired by the Bulls in a ceremony that included the erection of a permanent sculpture known as The Spirit outside the new United Center.